 The registered proprietor can authorise or license others to use the mark, and can sue any person for trade mark infringement where there is unauthorised usage of an identical or similar mark in connection with identical or similar goods, which has caused or is likely to cause confusion.

-In order to be registered, a mark must:
+In order to be registered in the UK, a mark must:

 The absolute grounds for refusal generally relate to the qualities or characteristics of the mark, and will be relevant where the mark: